Redbone (ethnicity)

-Redbone is a term historically used in much of the southern United States to denote a multiracial individual or culture.
-Among African Americans the term has been slang for fairer-skinned Black people, often for women specifically or for Black people with red undertones.
-In Louisiana, it also refers to a specific, geographically and ethnically distinct group.
+Redbone is a term historically used in much of the Southern United States to denote a multiracial individual or culture.
+In Louisiana, the term Redbones refers to specific geographically and ethnically distinct groups.

+Among African-Americans the term has been separately utilized as an aspect of colorism in reference for light-skinned people, particularly African American women with red undertones.

 Definition

 In Louisiana, the Redbone cultural group consists mainly of the families of migrants to the state following the Louisiana Purchase in 1803.
-The term Redbone became disfavored as it was a pejorative nickname applied by others; however, starting around 1990, the term has begun to be used as the preferred description for some creole groups, including the Louisiana Redbones.
+The term Redbone became disfavored as it was a pejorative nickname applied by others; however, starting around 1990, the term has begun to be used as the preferred description for some groups, including the Louisiana Redbones.

-Louisiana Redbone cultural group
+Louisiana and Texas Redbones

 Map of Louisiana and Texas showing parishes and counties historically associated with Louisiana Redbone people.

 The Louisiana Redbones historically lived in geographically and socially isolated communities in the southwestern Louisiana parishes, ranging from Sabine Parish in the northwest and Rapides Parish near the center of the state down to Calcasieu Parish in the southwest, including parts of Orange County, Texas and Newton County, Texas.
 This area is roughly coextensive with what was once known as the Neutral Ground or Sabine Free State, an area of disputed sovereignty from 1806 to 1821 that was primarily bound on the east by the Calcasieu River and the Sabine River on the west.
-Most families ancestral to the Louisiana Redbones came from South Carolina (where they were at times classified in some census records as "other free persons"), although some families came from other Southeastern states.
-A review of newspaper articles, land grants, census records and other documents referring to the Redbones indicates that the main settlements of Redbones to southwestern and south central Louisiana and southeastern Texas took place over the course of many years, although some members of Redbone families are noted as settling in the Neutral Ground before 1818 when the land was finally and officially considered part of the United States.
+Academically, the group has been termed "under-researched."

+Origins

+The ancestral families of the Redbones descended from free African-Americans originating in the Jamestown Colony, who were of Angolan origin.
+They came from South Carolina, migrating soon after the United States acquired Louisiana in 1803, although some families came from other Southeastern states.
+The Ashworth, Dial, Perkins, Sweat, and Bunch families of the Redbones migrated from the Pendleton District of South Carolina to the Neutral Ground in Louisiana.
+The Dyal families of the Redbones are direct descendants of Benjamin Doll, and the Redbone Bunch family descends from John Bunch, a mulatto man who petitioned the Virginia Council requesting the right to marry a white woman.